Collect 20 tons of waste in 2 hours. Residents of the Baltic region countries will learn how to hold ecological competitions

 Clean Games Baltic Cup is a project, that aims to hold environmental education activities in the countries of the Baltic sea region.
 It is also an eco volunteer project born in 2014.
 The organizers run gamified clean-up competitions.
-Their methodology is being distributed for free.
 So far, they have held 853 events in 16 countries with 59 755 participants, collecting 152 471 bags with 1207 tons of litter.

 How does it work?